ddollar/foreman/README.markdown

 foreman currently supports the following output formats:

   * `inittab`:

-    Will export a chunk of inittab like the following example:
+    Will export a chunk of inittab like the following example

   * upstart